Postgenderism: Cultural roots

-Types
+Ideas

+Postgenderism in gender roles and sexuality
-Postgenderists are not exclusively advocates of androgyny, although most believe that a "mixing" of both feminine and masculine traits is desirable—essentially the creation of androgynous individuals who exhibit the best of what females and males have to offer in terms of physical and psychological abilities and proclivities.
-Just what these traits are exactly is a matter of great debate and conjecture.

-Postgenderism is not concerned solely with the physical sex or its assumed traits.
-It is focused on the idea of eliminating or moving beyond gendered identities.
-In a traditional gender construct, one is either a man or woman, but in postgenderism one is neither a man nor woman nor any other assumed gender role.
-Thus an individual in society is not reduced to a gender role but is simply an agent of humanity who is to be defined (if at all) by one's actions.
+According to George Dvorsky's article "Postgenderism: Beyond the Gender Binary", postgenderists are not exclusively advocates of androgyny, although most believe that a "mixing" of both feminine and masculine traits is desirable—essentially the creation of androgynous individuals who exhibit the best of what females and males have to offer in terms of physical and psychological abilities and proclivities.
+Just what these traits are precisely is a matter of great debate and conjecture.
+Here, postgenderism is not concerned solely with the physical sex or its assumed traits, but on the idea of eliminating or moving beyond gendered identities.
+In traditional gender constructs, one is either a man or woman, but in postgenderism one is neither a man nor woman nor any other assumed gender role—thus an individual in society is simply an agent of humanity who is to be defined (if at all) by one's actions.

-However, not all postgenderists are against the existence of gender roles in some form; some only argue for the deemphasization of gender roles.
-In this situation, people would be able to identify as a gender if they decided to, but identifying as one would not be mandatory, and gender roles would have little bearing on how people actually act or are treated in society.

-Future technologies

-In regard to potential assistive reproductive technologies, it is believed that reproduction can continue to happen outside of conventional methods, namely intercourse and artificial insemination.
-Advances such as human cloning, parthenogenesis and artificial wombs may significantly extend the potential for human reproduction.Bodies and personalities in our postgender future will no longer be constrained and circumscribed by gendered traits, but enriched by their use in the palette of diverse self-expression.
+Dvorsky also states that postgenderists maintain that a genderless society does not imply the existence of a species uninterested in sex and sexuality, but rather that sexual relations and interpersonal intimacy can and will exist in a postgendered future in different forms.
+Regarding potential assistive reproductive technologies, it is believed that reproduction can continue to happen outside of conventional methods, namely intercourse and artificial insemination.
+Advances such as human cloning, parthenogenesis, and artificial wombs may significantly extend the potential for human reproduction.

-Many argue that posthuman space will be more virtual than real.
-Individuals may consist of uploaded minds living as data patterns on supercomputers or users engaged in completely immersive virtual realities.
+These ideas also propose posthuman space will be more virtual than real.
+Individuals may be uploaded minds living as data patterns on supercomputers or users engaged in immersive virtual realities.
 Postgenderists contend that these types of existences are not gender-specific thus allowing individuals to morph their virtual appearances and sexuality at will.

-Sexuality

-Postgenderists maintain that a genderless society does not imply the existence of a species uninterested in sex and sexuality.
-It is thought that sexual relations and interpersonal intimacy can and will exist in a postgendered future, but that those activities may take on different forms.
-For example, this theory raises the relationship between gender and technologies such as the latter's role in the dismantling of the conventional gender order.
-Postgenderism, however, is not directly concerned with the physical action of sex or with sexuality.
-It is believed to offer a more egalitarian system where individuals are classified according to factors such as age, talents, and interests instead of gender.